Skip to content

 No Kota Kinabalu travel guide would be complete without a day underwater.

-The TAR marine park is an aquatic paradise for divers and snorkelers.
+The TAR Marine Park is an aquatic paradise for divers and snorkelers.
 The marine park has been protected since 1974, and the underwater world is teeming with colorful fish and coral.

 Mark and I did different dives.
 It had been a long time since my last dive, and I needed a refresher.
 Oh, and I’m a freak underwater.
 I need a divemaster to hold my hand and remind me to stop panicking, which never really works.